Lifailon/TorAPI/README.md

 curl -sO https://raw.githubusercontent.com/Lifailon/TorAPI/main/.env.yml
 ```

-Edit the environment variables file [.env](.env) and build the container:
+Edit the environment variables in the [.env](.env) file (required if using a proxy server) and start the container:

 ```shell
 docker-compose up -d